ElementsProject/lightning/doc/lightning-check.7.md

 DESCRIPTION
 -----------

-The **check** RPC command verifies another command’s parameters without running it.
+The **check** RPC command verifies another command's parameters without running it.

 The *command\_to\_check* is the name of the relevant command.

-*parameters* is the command’s parameters.
+*parameters* is the command's parameters.

 This does not guarantee successful execution of the command in all cases.
 For example, a call to lightning-getroute(7) may still fail to